Code-Victor/Code-Victor/tech.md

 ### Burnt

 Cross-platform toasts for React Native, powered by native elements.
+I love the native feel it gives but I'm currently eyeing this new library:[Sonner-native](https://github.com/gunnartorfis/sonner-native) based on the awesome React toast library [sonner](https://sonner.emilkowal.ski/)

 For more information, you can follow this links: